Nothing like the smell of defeat: A Dark Souls Review

 You've probably heard a lot about Dark Souls that has unsettled you.
 The infamously high mortality rate, the unspeakable brutality of a cold and merciless world, the utter hopelessness of your character's poor plight, and the bleak, bitter side of gamer progression.

-More than I abhorred, loathed and loved the hauntingly beautiful designs of decaying and decrepit world, I liked gagging on my cup ramen as the latest abomination hounded after me hell bent on causing my death.
+More than I abhorred, loathed, and loved the hauntingly beautiful designs of the decaying and decrepit world, I liked gagging on my cup ramen as the latest abomination hounded after me hell-bent on causing my death.

 Oftentimes survival was not based solely on my ability, but on how much I said KILLITKILLITKILLITFORGOD'SSAKEGETTHEEFFOFFMEDIIIIIIIE' and through the horror of said creature, overcame my fear solely for the sake of slaying it in the most gruesome way possible.

-I have always been a fan of designs that push the limitations of my narrow human scope for imagination, and what better way to do that then to take a good hard luck at the darker side of humanity and the gamer's obsession with 'progress'?
+I have always been a fan of designs that push the limitations of my narrow human scope for imagination, and what better way to do that than to take a good hard luck at the darker side of humanity and the gamer's obsession with 'progress?
 So what if that journey resulted in rage the likes of which the world will not see again?
 So what if I was as equally disturbed and unsettled as I was transfixed and in awe?
-That was apart of the beauty.
+That was a part of the beauty.

 Dark Souls didn't care about how good of a gamer you 'thought' you were.
 Dark Souls didn't give a damn that you thought this was too 'hard' or the game wasn't 'fair.'
 Dark Souls, like honey badger, did not give a shit that when you inevitably died in some increasingly epic manner and lost of all your souls, that you had to start over.
 Wah Wah.

-Dark Souls is bleak, unforgiving and horrifying.
-But in the pure simplicity of its unfiltered challenge, in the grueling adrenaline of its grinds and battles, in the unforgiving cruelty of its world-is a game worth playing.
+Dark Souls is bleak, unforgiving, and horrifying.
+But in the pure simplicity of its unfiltered challenge, in the grueling adrenaline of its grinds and battles, in the unforgiving cruelty of its world, is a game worth playing.
 It is the purest kind of thrill because it perfects the delicate, grueling balance of accomplishment and reward.
 And there is no feeling quite like tackling the beast and dragging your broken body to the bonfire, smiling as you live on to play for another fifteen minutes before death finds you.
-And it's that feeling that made all of my trails and tribulations worthwhile-and is still why Dark Souls was my undisputed favorite game of 2011.
+And it's that feeling that made all of my trials and tribulations worthwhile-and is still why Dark Souls was my undisputed favorite game of 2011.

 So to my fellow masochist out there - go forth and die!
 (Just don't whine to me about it.)